I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

-And can you guess what we are all noticing?
+Can you guess what we are all noticing?

-Our open rates are staying roughly the same and that’s largely because we all know how to clean and optimizing for deliverability.
+Our open rates are staying roughly the same, and that’s largely because we all know how to clean and optimizing for deliverability.

-But our click rates are going down.
+However, our click rates are going down.

-That’s crazy considering as a group we have over 146 million email addresses.
+That’s crazy, considering as a group, we have over 146 million email addresses.

-Now does this mean email is dead?
+Does this mean email is dead?

-Of course not!!!
+Of course not!

 Email is here to stay and will be here for a very long time.

-It’s so powerful, here is the impact I’ve been able to generate from push notifications so far using Subscribers.
+It’s so powerful; here is the impact I’ve been able to generate from push notifications so far using Subscribers.

 You’ve probably heard the word “moat” before.
 If you haven’t, just think about water around a castle.

-It could be a feature, your cost structure, a technological advantage, or even a marketing advantage.
+It could be a feature, cost structure, technological advantage, or even a marketing advantage.

 His shoes are so popular, it’s helped him boost his net worth to over a billion dollars.
 Plus owning a basketball team doesn’t hurt either.

 It’s why companies are spending over 10 billion dollars a year on influencer marketing.

-Yes, we have a great team, but again, that really isn’t a moat as a lot of agencies have great teams.
+Yes, we have a great team, but again, that really isn’t a moat as many agencies have great teams.